All Episodes

 And I am routinely surprised when I think I'm not going to be.

-This I just wanted to see what kind of reaction this would get.
+This, I just wanted to see what kind of reaction this would get.

-And it's our beloved one of a kind, Vice President Biden.
+And it's our beloved, one-of-a-kind, Vice President Biden.

-And here is, Among other things, what he said.
+And here is, among other things, what he said.

-They said, This must be America.
+They said, this must be America.

 It's a modern airport.

-If I took him blindfolding and took to the LaGuardia Airport in New York, you must think I must be in some third world country.
+If I took him blindfolding and took to LaGuardia Airport in New York, you must think I must be in some third world country.

-This is a guy who said you can't go into a 7-Eleven unless you can speak Indian.
+This is a guy who said you can't go into a 7-Eleven unless you can speak Indian, or you can't get a job there unless you are Indian or know somebody.

 And there's been no reaction.

-De Blasio in New York, ho, nobody cares.
+De Blasio in New York, nobody cares.

 Now, what would have happened if Cheney had said this?

-What do you well, what's wrong with the third world?
+Well, what's wrong with the third world?

-That's a racist comment.
+It's a racist government.

 Do you believe it?

-And so that's what they would accuse him of meaning.
+That's what they would accuse him of meaning.

-Now here comes plugs talking about, and admittedly it's an infrastructure deal, but he's talking about LaGuardia as a third world airport.
+Now, here comes Plugs talking about, and admittedly it's an infrastructure deal, but he's talking about LaGuardia as a third world airport.

-You ever seen people who have been running a country for more than five years take less responsibility for anything?
+Have you ever seen people who have been running a country for more than five years take less responsibility for anything?

-How many stimulus dollars have been allocated to upgrade the infrastructure of the airports and the schools and the bridges and the roads and the whatevers.
+How many stimulus dollars have been allocated to upgrade the infrastructure of the airports and the schools and the bridges and the roads and the whatevers?

-these people they run around and they trash the country while they are running it The stimulus and all the stimuli was supposed to fix this.
+The stimulus and all the stimuli was supposed to fix this.

 Hell, just the existence of Obama on the scene was supposed to fix this.

-Biden, Chaicoms can't do anything wrong.
+Doesn't matter Obama, Biden, Shi-Coms can't do anything wrong.

-Back to the phones we go.
+Back to the phones where we go.

-This is uh Sean in Wilmington, North Carolina.
+This is Sean in Wilmington, North Carolina.

 Great to have you in the program, sir.